-Timetabling principles - Review August 2022
+Timetabling principles - Review May 2026

-Timetabiling principles Review August 2022 Aurora responsibilities Check Partner school responsibilities Check Develop the common timetable template using data from R&R secondary and central schools.
+Timetabiling principles Review Way Aurora responsibilities Check Partner school responsibilities Check Develop the common timetable template using data from R&R secondary and central schools.
 The draft common timetable template is independently reviewed by commercial timetable expert (EDVAL) and recommendations incorporated.
 Review the common timetable template in June-July to identify any possible issues Utilise the data gathered and the expertise of the Aurora SRG to ensure flexibility for partner schools is considered alongside the learning needs of each Aurora student.
 Home school principal and timetabler(s) contact Aurora principal and timetabler as soon as issues are identified to develop an agreed solution using the common timetable template as a starting point.
 If necessary, discuss with parents and relevant school staff.
 Utilise timetabling resources on the Aurora website.
 Provided common timetable template to all partner and potential partner schools by the end of Week 8, Term 2 of the preceding year.
 Inform Aurora principal/DP of any bandwidth and/or other IT concerns as soon as practical.
 Bandwidth issues will be followed up by Aurora whenever they are raised.
 Develop a home school template from the common timetable template.
 Identify the 'group' (pink or green) on common template that achieves best alignment for each student.
 Notify Aurora of selected groups by Term 4, Week 2.
 Contact each school personally - principal to principal and timetabler to timetabler in June-July (after common timetable template is released).
 Inform local DEL of issues and proposed solution; DEL confirms Aurora is aware of issues and seeks support from Aurora (if required) Develop an agreed solution using the common timetable template.
 If necessary, discuss with parents.
-If the home school timetable is changed, inform Aurora timetabler of the changes and ensure common timetable template remains embedded in home school template Provide (and fund) PL and/or other support for home school timetable team Provide basic (skeleton) student timetables, and the names of the ACC and science practical coordinator by Term 4, Week 4.
+Provide (and fund) PL and/or other support for home school timetable team If the home school timetable is changed, inform Aurora timetabler of the changes and ensure common timetable template remains embedded in home school template Provide basic (skeleton) student timetables, and the names of the ACC and science practical coordinator by ioi nome school timetable team Term 4, Week 4.
 Provide updated copies if/when the timetable is changed.